 While that may be true, the technique does work rather well with vegetables.
 Especially those that do beautifully over high heat.
 Balti, which translates to bucket in Hindi, is so called because it’s always cooked — and served — in an Indian wok, called a karahi or kadhai, which kinda resembles a bucket.
 If you don’t have one, use a Chinese wok, which will do the job just beautifully, or a large saucepan.

-- 15 button or cremini mushrooms, halved or quartered
+- 15 button mushrooms (or crimini, halved or quartered)

 - 1 tsp vegetable oil